- Home

 The elements built cover the following functional types:

-- Data visualization – e.g., bars, charts, sparklines, gauges
+• Data visualisation – e.g. bars, charts, sparklines, gauges

-- Advanced elements – e.g., grids, autosuggest, pagination, colour dialogue, layouts
+• Advanced elements – e.g. grids, autosuggest, pagination, colour dialog, layouts

 Design System - Halo

-Halo is the main design system for Refinitiv digital products.
-It is an adaptable system of guidelines, Figma libraries and design tools that support the best practices of user interface design for Refinitiv's products and services.
+Halo is the main design system for LSEG digital products.
+It is an adaptable system of guidelines, Figma libraries and design tools that support the best practices of user interface design for LSEG's products and services.
 Halo covers:

 Example components from the Halo Design System